seyf97/eMAG-Price-Tracker/README.md

 # eMAG Price Tracker
 ## Overview
 eMAG Price Tracker is a Python application that checks for price drops on a specific product from the eMAG.ro website and sends an SMS alert when the price decreases.
 This documentation covers the application's Python modules: main.py, notification_manager.py, and web_scraper.py.
+The project was then uploaded on an AWS EC2 instance and is scheduled to run every hour using cron.

 ## Modules
 ### main.py